 Foam Cleaner Recipe

-This is a great cleaner, and if applied correctly, it is also a very safe cleaner for most upholstery and even carpet surfaces.
+This is a great cleaner, and if applied correctly, it is also a very safe cleaner for most upholstery fabrics and even carpet surfaces.

 Mix a quarter cup of soap flakes (grated Dawn soap is a good choice) with two cups of hot water.
 Let the mixture sit for a minute, then whisk with an electric blender until a foamy paste has formed.
 Increase the whisking speed, making more foam.

 Apply the foam (not the paste) to the stained area with a stiff brush.
 Gently scrub, leave for a minute, then wipe clean with a lint-free cloth.
-Let dry and evaluate whether you need to do a second round of cleaning.
+Let dry and evaluate whether you need to do a second round of do-it-yourself upholstery cleaning.

 Should you need more foam, simply whip the paste again, and if necessary, add some more hot water to the paste to make more foam.
 Always use the foam only for cleaning as the paste may contain soapy bits that will stain the fabric.